ckjr3000/float-v2/src/meetups/july-23.md

 Free entry, hot and cold drinks provided, come meet other artists/creatives/technologists in a friendly, casual environment.

 This month’s meetup will include a presentation from sound artist, Huddersfield-based [Ryoko Akama](https://ryokoakama.com/) introducing her ongoing interest on heat and temperature.
 Ryoko has been examining on various methods to amplify the sound of water dripping onto hotplates to create rhythmic patterns.
-She will discuss her idea, demonstrate its process, and discuss achievement and issues.
+She will discuss her idea, demonstrate its process, and discuss achievement and issues

 ## Where?